nx-lr/protea/readme.md

 ### Overview

+Saga is a programming language inspired by many curly-bracket languages for building, testing and deploying applications, expanding on the JavaScript everywhere paradigm.

 Saga is my programming language for building cross-platform software using existing JavaScript (or perhaps Python) libraries, expanding on the JavaScript everywhere paradigm.
 It has a general syntax reminiscent of Go, Python, Scala, Rust and more, plus built-in language features like GraphQL, SCSS and JSX.

 ### Help me choose a language name!

+- Solo, Seul
 - Trinity
 - Protea
 - Lotus